bradbell/cppad_py/sphinx/test_out/child_cmd.rst

 *****
 The child link and list commands also place links to all the children of the current at the location of the command.
-The links are displayed using the title for eeach section.
+The links are displayed using the title for each section.
 The child list command includes the section name next to the title.
 You can place a heading directly before the links to make them easier to find.